hpe-storage/scod/docs/learn/persistent_storage/index.md

 ### Creating a StorageClass

 Now we will create a `StorageClass` that will be used in the following exercises.
-A `StorageClass` is similar to a Storage Profile and specifies the characteristics (such as Protection Templates, Performance Policies, etc.) of the volume that we want to create.
+A `StorageClass` specifies the provisioner to use (in our case the HPE CSI Driver) and the volume parameters (such as Protection Templates, Performance Policies, CPG, etc.) of the volume that we want to create and can be used to differentiate between storage levels and usages.
+This concept is sometimes called “profiles” in other storage systems.
+A cluster can have multiple `StorageClasses` allowing users to create storage claims tailored for their specific application requirements.

 Create an **hpe-standard** `StorageClass` based upon the CSP deployed.